baomidou/mybatis-plus-doc/src/content/docs/en/guides/auto-convert-enum.md

 ## Undeclared Enums

-Undeclared enums will use MyBatis's `defaultEnumTypeHandler`, which defaults to `EnumTypeHandler`.
+Undeclared enums will be mapped using MyBatis's `defaultEnumTypeHandler`, which defaults to `EnumTypeHandler`.
-You can modify the global configuration to change this, but it will not affect enums declared using the above methods.
+You can modify this via global configuration, but this won't affect enums declared using the methods above.

-### Modifying the Global `defaultEnumTypeHandler`
+### Modifying the Global defaultEnumTypeHandler

-Configure in the YML file:
+Configure in YML file:

 ```yml
 mybatis-plus: